Lake Vyrnwy – 1

 The hotel Spa looks out across these inspiring landscapes – quite literally setting the scene for pure relaxation.
 Its thermal suite and luxurious ESPA treatments complete a magical spa experience.

-Eating and drinking at Lake Vyrnwy Hotel is a wonderful experience too, whether enjoying three courses in the award-winning Tower Restaurant – whilst watching the setting sun over the lake – or a delicious dish in the gastro-pub style Tavern Bistro.
+Eating and drinking at Lake Vyrnwy Hotel is a wonderful experience too, whether enjoying three courses in the award-winning Tower Restaurant – whilst watching the setting sun over the lake – or a delicious dish in the gastro-pub style Tavern Brasserie.

 Why We Love This Hotel